-Bachelor of Science, Mathematics Education (Middle Grades)
+Bachelor of Science, Mathematics Education (Secondary)

-The Bachelor of Science, Mathematics Education (Middle Grades) is a competency-based program that prepares students to be licensed as mathematics teachers in middle grades.
-All work in this degree program is online with the exception of the Demonstration Teaching and inclassroom field experience components.
-This program consists of work in General Education, Teacher Education Foundations, Mathematics Content, and Mathematics Education.
+The Bachelor of Science, Mathematics Education (Secondary) is a competency-based degree program that prepares students to be licensed as mathematics teachers in middle grades.
+All work in this degree program is online with the exception of the Demonstration Teaching and in-classroom field experience components.
+The program consists of work in Mathematics Content, Teacher Education Foundations, and Mathematics Education.
 This program includes clinical experiences that prepare teacher candidates for the classroom.
-Candidates develop and refine their teaching skills through a series of sequential experiences beginning with; video-based observations of classroom instruction.
-Observations prepare candidates for an authentic, collaborative pre-clinical teaching experiences in K-12 settings.
-Clinical experiences culminate with supervised demonstration teaching in a real classroom.
+Candidates develop and refine their teaching skills through a series of sequential experiences beginning with video-based observations of classroom instruction.
+Observations prepare candidates for authentic collaborative pre-clinical teaching experiences in K-12 settings.
+Clinical experiences with supervised demonstration teaching in a real classroom.